 IntPtr going into a group of allocations will be sized by the assessing the size of all unmanaged blocks in the group.

 Since unmanaged resources are linked to managed objects by pointers, and these can be duplicated, it is possible for multiple managed objects to have references to the same region of unmanaged memory.
 In these cases, the total amount of unmanaged memory referenced by these objects is generally smaller than it may initially appear to be, though it is unlikely that freeing one instance of the managed class will be sufficient to allow the associated unmanaged memory to be released.

-  ANTS Memory Profiler 8 identifies those objects which share unmanaged memory with other instances of the same class by showing an icon in the instance list.
+ANTS Memory Profiler 8 identifies those objects which share unmanaged memory with other instances of the same class by showing an in the instance list.
 You can click it to highlight other instances which share same unmanaged memory.
 This shared memory is only counted once per class in the class list.

 In many cases, the unmanaged memory associated with these objects should be freed when the objects are no longer required, usually by calling their

 Dispose method.
 If there are instances of the class persisting longer than expected, this may be because there are references from other managed objects which are keeping them in memory, or because they are on the finalizer queue, as they were not appropriately disposed of.
 You can investigate this using the instance retention graph.

 Applications may also use unmanaged memory indirectly through their use of unmanaged components.
 Once unmanaged memory is allocated by unmanaged code (that your managed code may be calling via COM or